jonneale/gcal/README.md

   (:use [gcal.events :as events]))
 ```

-A list of all events for a given calendar (TODO date range queries)
+A list of all events for a given calendar

 ```clojure
 (events/all "OAUTH TOKEN" "CALENDAR_ID")